e-r-i-k-a/my_fullstack_boilerplate/README.md

 ```
 GET
-- all campuses
+x- all campuses
-- a campus by id
+x- a campus by id
-- all students
+x- all students
-- a student by id
+x- a student by id
 ```

 ```
 POST
-- new campus
+x- new campus
-- new student
+x- new student
 ```

 ```